Black Destroyer Oil

 Comes in a half ounce bottle.
 Will not smell like perfume or Bath and Body Works :)

-You can see some comments and usage suggestions archived in the Big Lucky Hoodoo blog.
+You can see some comments and usage suggestions from 2009 archived in the Big Lucky Hoodoo blog.

 handling times start at five business days minimum for all items (excludes weekends and holidays)